What to Bring

 What to Leave at Home

-- Any electrical appliances, including computers & hair dryers.
+- Any electrical appliances, including computers and hair dryers.
+They are fire hazards.

 - Valuables: please leave all valuables at home.
-Ojai Valley Community Hospital cannot assume responsibility for loss or damage to your valuables (jewelry, money, etc.).
+Community Memorial Hospital can not assume responsibility for loss or damage to your valuables (jewelry, money, etc.).

 - Hairspray, gels, mousse, etc. should be avoided prior to surgery.